top of page

 The information provided in this article is for general informational purposes only and should not be considered legal advice.
 Water billing practices, including the implementation of submetering systems, must always comply with the terms outlined in the lease agreement between landlords and tenants.
 Property owners and managers are advised to consult with legal professionals to ensure their billing methods align with local laws, regulations, and contractual obligations.

-Most property managers still bill tenants for their water and energy consumption using RUBS (Ratio Utility Billing System) in buildings without individual utility tenant meters for each unit.
+Most property managers still bill tenants for their water and energy consumption using the Ratio Utility Billing System (RUBS) in buildings without individual utility tenant meters for each unit.
 With RUBS, bills are split based on factors like the size of the apartment, not what a tenant actually uses.

-However, many tenants feel this system is unfair because it's quite vague if they're actually getting billed for their actual water and energy usage.
+However, many tenants feel this system is unfair because it's quite vague whether they're actually getting billed for their actual water and energy usage.

 Although it's understandable to think that a tenant's apartment space and the number of people within it could result in higher water and energy costs, this conclusion isn't all that accurate.